Lucy-Forrest-Lab/AlignMe/Running_server.md

 1:49 3:31 1000
 ```

-where the 49th residue of the first sequence in the first input file would be aligned with the 37th residue of the first sequence, 49th residue of the second sequence, and 31st residue of the third sequence in the second input file.
+where the 49th residue of the first sequence in the first input file would be aligned with the following residues in the second input file: the 37th residue of the first sequence, the 49th residue of the second sequence, and the 31st residue of the third sequence.

 So in this case, out of the 9 alignments produced, 3 of them would contain anchored residues.
 For example, the first alignment would look like: